 £3 pays for our Speak out Stay safe programme to reach 1 primary school child, empowering them to speak out if they're worried about anything.

-In 2018/19, we visited almost 8,000 schools, talking to nearly 1.8 million children about how to recognise abuse and neglect.
+In 2019/20, we visited over 7,000 schools, talking to over 1.6 million children about how to recognise abuse and neglect.

 What your money pays for